International Day for Women in Maritime - 18 May

 Please let us know how you plan to use the logo.
 If you require a different format, please contact email@example.com.

 The logo concept "Symbol of Women in Maritime" derives from merging the female gender symbol and iconic maritime anchor symbol.

 Women are an integral part of the maritime workforce, contributing to the success of shipping lines, ports, onshore services and more.

-For the inaugural International Women In Maritime day, IMO would like to see the many faces of women in maritime.
+For the inaugural International Women In Maritime day, IMO shared the many faces of women in maritime.

 Share on social media

-On social media, IMO is inviting women in maritime to share images of themselves in their working environments.
+On social media, IMO invited women in maritime to share images of themselves in their working environments.

-IMO will also be inviting allies to share images of themselves with the woman/women in maritime that make their working lives better.
+IMO also invited allies to share images of themselves with the woman/women in maritime that make their working lives better.

 The IMO International Day for Women in Maritime is observed on 18 May every year.
 The first day is being held in 2022.

 The day celebrates women in the industry and is intended to promote the recruitment, retention and sustained employment of women in the maritime sector, raise the profile of women in maritime, strengthen IMO's commitment to the United Nations Sustainable Development Goal 5 (gender equality) and support work to address the current gender imbalance in maritime.